The British Co-Ed High School

 The British Co-Ed High School is a private school in Patiala, Punjab, India.
 It is affiliated to the ICSE (Indian Certificate of Secondary Education) board of education.
 It is a day school founded in 1986 by Mrs. Rosa Alicia Kucharskyj.
 The current principal is Ms.Kiran Harika.
 It is located on the Devigarh Road, approximately 8 km away from the main city.

-School Houses
+School houses

-There are three houses in this school- Tagore, Teresa, and Tolstoy.
-Many inter-house competitions are held in the school like soccer, hockey, chess, drama, and painting competitions.
+There are three houses in this school: Tagore, Teresa, and Tolstoy.
+Many inter-house competitions are held in the school like football, kho-kho, debates, poem recitations, and drama competitions.

 Tagore House

 The Tagore House is the Yellow House of the school.
-It is named after the well-known poet, novelist, painter, and musician, Rabindranath Tagore.
+It is named after the poet, novelist, painter, and musician Rabindranath Tagore.

 Teresa House

 The Teresa House is the Green House of the school.
-It is named after the peace-loving woman, Mother Teresa.
+It is named after the peace-loving woman Mother Teresa.

 Tolstoy House

 The Tolstoy House is the Red House of the school.
-It is named after the famous writer and novelist, Leo Tolstoy.
+It is named after the writer and novelist Leo Tolstoy.